gitsametcan/CSE3063F22P1_GRP1/Use Case Model.md

 3- Based on advisor's feedback system sends notification to student.
 _____________
 Alternative Flow:
 Step 2:
-    if two or more attendance needed lecture hours collides at requested lecture list advisor needs reject all of the collided lectures, after that advisor returns to step 2 for another student.
-Step 2:
     if request has TE lecture even though student took 2 TE lectures in fall semester, advisor needs ro reject that TE lecture, after that advisor returns to step 2 for another student.
 Step 2: